SHOWING 1 - 1 OF 1 RESULTS

 Currently, there are 4 schools in Worth County.
 Worth County Primary (K-2nd grade), Worth County Elementary (3rd-5thgrade), Worth County Middle School (6th-8th grade) and Worth County High School(9th-12th grade).
 Worth County also has a Pre-K center for children entering Pre-K. Per state of Georgia educational guidelines, your child must be 5 years of age on or before September 1, of the current school year.

-Children of active duty stationed at Marine Corps Logistics Base Albany, and reside in Dougherty County, attend Worth County School System (WCSS).
-Bus transportation is provided by WCSS, and they too pick up and drop off children in Lincoln Housing area.
-Registrar office is located at each perspective school in Worth County for registration. -http://www.worthschools.net
+Children of active duty, stationed at Marine Corps Logistics Base Albany, and reside in Dougherty County, can attend Worth County School System (WCSS).
+Bus transportation is provided by WCSS,.
+The bus does pick up and drop off in Lincoln Housing.
+Please contact the School Liaison for bus schedules.
+Registrar office is located at each perspective school in Worth County for registration. www.worthschools.net

 Lee County School System (LCSS)

 Currently, there are 8 schools in Lee County.
 Lee County has Lee County Primary (K-2nd grade), Kinchafoonee Primary (K-2nd grade), Lee County Elementary School (3rd-5th grade), Twin Oaks Elementary School (3rd-5th grade), Lee County Middle School (EAST and West Campus 6th-8th grade), Ninth Grade Campus and Lee County High School (10th-12th grade)